open-gpdb/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

 5. [Synchronize system clocks.](#topic_qst_s5t_wy)
 6. [Create the gpadmin account.](#topic23)

-Unless noted, these tasks should be performed for *all* hosts in your Greenplum Database array \(coordinator, standby coordinator, and segment hosts\).
+Unless noted, these tasks should be performed for *all* hosts in your Greenplum Database array \(master, standby master, and segment hosts\).

-The Greenplum Database host naming convention for the coordinator host is `mdw` and for the standby coordinator host is `smdw`.
+The Greenplum Database host naming convention for the master host is `mdw` and for the standby master host is `smdw`.

 The segment host naming convention is sdwN where sdw is a prefix and N is an integer.
 For example, segment host names would be `sdw1`, `sdw2` and so on.
 NIC bonding is recommended for hosts with multiple interfaces, but when the interfaces are not bonded, the convention is to append a dash \(`-`\) and number to the host name.
 For example, `sdw1-1` and `sdw1-2` are the two interface names for host `sdw1`.

 For information about running Tanzu Greenplum Database in the cloud see *Cloud Services* in the [Tanzu Greenplum Partner Marketplace](https://pivotal.io/pivotal-greenplum/greenplum-partner-marketplace).

-**Important:** When data loss is not acceptable for a Greenplum Database cluster, Greenplum coordinator and segment mirroring is recommended.
+**Important:** When data loss is not acceptable for a Greenplum Database cluster, Greenplum master and segment mirroring is recommended.
 If mirroring is not enabled then Greenplum stores only one copy of the data, so the underlying storage media provides the only guarantee for data availability and correctness in the event of a hardware failure.

 Kubernetes enables quick recovery from both pod and host failures, and Kubernetes storage services provide a high level of availability for the underlying data.
 Furthermore, virtualized environments make it difficult to ensure the anti-affinity guarantees required for Greenplum mirroring solutions.
 For these reasons, mirrorless deployments are fully supported with Greenplum for Kubernetes.
-Other deployment environments are generally not supported for production use unless both Greenplum coordinator and segment mirroring are enabled.
+Other deployment environments are generally not supported for production use unless both Greenplum master and segment mirroring are enabled.

 **Note:** For information about upgrading Tanzu Greenplum from a previous version, see the *Tanzu Greenplum Database Release Notes* for the release that you are installing.